 This term means you are making an educated guess on when order will arrive to the customer.
 When dates cannot be guaranteed (as is currently the case with most carriers), retailers use estimated delivery dates to communicate expectations.
 This is typically shown as a timeframe (i.e. March 4th-6th) instead of a specific date.
 If your orders are backed up and shipping delays are likely to happen, estimates help a customer plan for it.
 This is where accurate order tracking becomes essential.

 Shipping speed refers to the amount of time it takes for an order to be delivered to a customer.
-This consumer-friendly term is more accurately called the “shipping method” because it describes which of the carrier’s services are being used.
+This consumer-friendly term is more accurately called the “shipping method” or ‘estimated shipping time’, because it describes which of the carrier’s services are being used.
 Often, retailers define shipping speed based on “days in-transit,” for example, “Arrives in 3-5 business days.”

 The date a returned product arrives back to the seller.
 This is different from the return window, which accounts for the amount of time a customer has to return the item.